 For flower, the pressure range is from 600 to 1,000 PSI with higher pressure required for large or very dense buds.
 For dry sift and hash rosin, the pressure range is from 300 to 800 PSI with finer material requiring less pressure to extract properly as a result of better surface contact and heat transfer.
 Similarly to heat, too much pressure will damage the desirable compounds resulting in a lower quality finished product.

-Commercial operators and some home growers will place their plant material in folded rosin bags with a variety of micron screens during the pressing process to filter out plant material, used trichomes, and stalks, leaving behind a pure resin product on the parchment paper.
+Commercial operators and some home growers will place their plant material in folded rosin bags with a variety of micron screens during the manual rosin pressing process to filter out plant material, used trichomes, and stalks, leaving behind a pure resin product on the parchment paper.

 While commercial equipment offers a vast array of tools and rosin tech to provide consistency and efficiency in production, the fundamental process and basic tools are the same regardless of the size of the operation.